Satisfactory Academic Progress

 Appealing the Financial Aid Measure of Academic Progress/Financial Aid Probation

-If the student's appeal is accepted, the student will be assigned a Probation status for the following semester.
+If the student's appeal is accepted, the student will be assigned a Probation status for the following year.
 An approved appeal will include a credible academic plan designed by the Center for Student Success that clearly shows how the student can be successful in meeting the academic progress requirements moving forward.
 The student must provide the Financial Aid Office with a copy of this academic plan.
 The student's aid eligiblity will not be restored unless and until they submit a copy of the academic plan, and the plan is approved by the Financial Aid Office.